Doctor Who viewing guide

-The Doctor (that’s the only name she uses—no-one knows her birth name) is the main character.
-She is an alien, a Time Lord, and travels the universe in the TARDIS, a ship that camouflages itself as a police telephone box from 1963.
+The Doctor (that’s her only name that matters) is the main character.
+She is an alien, a Time Lord, and travels the universe in the TARDIS, a spaceship and time machine.
 She usually brings some human friends in tow, gets into scrapes, and rights wrongs along the way.

 When their bodies are wounded, aged, or dying, Time Lords can replace them with a process called regeneration, giving them a new face, a new voice, and sometimes a change in their gender or apparent species.
 The Doctor is currently on her thirteenth (ish) body.
 (In the real world, of course, this is the way the producers re-cast the Doctor: the thirteenth Doctor is played by Jodie Whittaker.)

 Some recent favourites